Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

 * The `operator` MUST already be an Operator
 * If the `operator` has a `delegationApprover`, the caller MUST provide a valid `approverSignatureAndExpiry` and `approverSalt`
 * Pause status MUST NOT be set: `PAUSED_NEW_DELEGATION`
+* The caller MUST NOT be in undelegation limbo

 *Unimplemented as of M2*:
 * `require(!slasher.isFrozen(operator))` is currently a no-op